 Achieving a Pregnancy

 For those who intend to use the Creighton Model to achieve a pregnancy, the method is also highly successful.
 For couples of normal fertility who time their intercourse based on the fertile days of their cycle, 76% of them will achieve a pregnancy in the very first cycle of charting.
 Ninety percent will achieve by the third cycle of charting, and 98% by the sixth cycle of charting.
 Practically speaking, if a couple has been charting with Creighton with the intention to achieve a pregnancy and have not conceived by the sixth cycle, they should seek out the guidance of a Creighton Model Medical Consultant for assessment.
-For more information, see our page on [A Holistic Approach to Women’s Healthcare].

 The often-given advice to a couple to “try for a year” before seeking medical attention for a subfertility issue is unnecessary and goes against the evidence provided by the Creighton Model.
 If a couple is charting with Creighton and has not conceived by the sixth cycle, there is likely an underlying reason that needs to be assessed and treated.
 In other words, there is no need to wait an entire year to seek medical assessment and treatment.